alexbr/movescount-batch-exporter/README.md

 4. Select the moves you want to export
 5. Hover over the `Tools` dropdown in the menu below the calendar and select the export format you want to use
 6. Confirm the dialog box
+7. Make sure to allow popups from www.movescount.com